michaelmcandrew/civicrm-user-guide-gitbook/initial-set-up/permissions-and-access-control.md

 Clicking "Add Acl Role" will present a screen for creating a new role with the following options:

--   Label: this is the name of the role, and will be visible to users
+-   **Label**: this is the name of the role, and will be visible to users
--   Description: create and format a description of the role
+-   **Description**: create and format a description of the role
--   Weight: give the role a number to determine its place in the list (e.g. "1" places the role at the top, while "20" might send it to the bottom; lower numbers appear before higher ones)
+-   **Weight**: give the role a number to determine its place in the list (e.g. "1" places the role at the top, while "20" might send it to the bottom; lower numbers appear before higher ones)
--   Enabled?: is the role active or not?
+-   **Enabled?**: is the role active or not?
 If you disable this option, functionality may cease to work for some users